algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 # Tooling
 ## Overview (Diagram)

-As defined in the next section <LINK> mentioned the QA workflow relies essentially on the Github Issues + Projects workflow, with the issues acting as tickets (test cases, reports, bug reports, feature requests etc.) and Projects serving as a database and visualisation tool of all the Issues. #fill
+As defined in the [next section](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/blob/test-plan/quality_assurance/test_plan.md#github) mentioned the QA workflow relies essentially on the Github Issues + Projects workflow, with the issues acting as tickets (test cases, reports, bug reports, feature requests etc.) and Projects serving as a database and visualisation tool of all the Issues.

 ### Bug Resolution Process